 Partido Revolucionario Dominicano.
 The PRD is a social democratic party.
 Its principal leader, José Francisco Peña Gómez, died in 1998.
-The party's current leader is Presidential candidate Mr. Miguel Vargas, who ran for office in the 2008 presidential elections.
+The party's current leader is Mr. Miguel Vargas, who ran for office in the 2008 presidential elections.
 The PRD derives its political support primarily from the lower and lower-middle classes.
 The PRD has no members in the Senate and is the minority bloc in the Chamber of Deputies.
+On September 7, 2015, the PLD and PRD signed a political alliance agreement for the upcoming May 2016 general elections, in which they agreed to propose common candidates for such elections.
+President Danilo Medina will be running as the candidate for both parties.

 Partido Revolucionario Moderno.
 The PRM is a newly created social democratic party, formerly known as Alianza Social Dominicana.
-Its principal leaders are former President Hipólito Mejía Domínguez and the PRD's 2012 vicepresidential candidate Luis Abinader.
+Its principal leaders are former President Hipólito Mejía Domínguez and the PRD's 2012 vicepresidential candidate Luis Abinader, who is now the party's Presidential candidate.
 Its members are mostly persons who resigned from the PRD to form a new party.
 The PRM derives its political support primarily from the lower and lower-middle classes.

 Partido Reformista Social Cristiano.
 The PRSC is a conservative christian democratic party that advocates free-market principles.
 Its principal leader, the late former President Joaquín Balaguer, died in July 2002.
-Its current leader is Presidential candidate Federico Antún Batlle, who is also the PRSC's president.
+Its current leader and president is Federico Antún Batlle.
 Former PRSC President, Carlos Morales Troncoso, died in October 2014 and PRSC's 2008 presidential candidate and current Senator, Amable Aristy Castro, resigned from the organization and joined the Partido Liberal La Estructura in February 2015.
 During the rule of President Balaguer, the PRSC established close ties with certain business sectors, particularly in the fields of industry and construction.
 Since President Balaguer's death, the PRSC has undergone a process of reorganization.
+On December 13, 2015, the PRSC approved a political alliance with the PRM, at the same time refusing a proposed alliance by the PLD.